How It Started

 But that wasn’t what made our parents think we were idiots.

-That was fully attributed to the fact that we pulled the trigger on the move without having secured new jobs on the other side.
+That was fully attributed to the fact that we pulled the trigger on the move without having secured new jobs in the new city.
 Our parents, and many others, thought we were crazy.

 “Oh, you must have been pretty well off financially, right?”

 “You must have had a fat savings account cushioning your landing, right?”